zevv/npeg/README.md

   In contrast to most other patterns, this pattern does not consume any input.

-  A common usage for this operator is the pattern `!1`, meaning "only succeed if there is no a single character left to match" - which is only true for the end of the string.
+  A common usage for this operator is the pattern `!1`, meaning "only succeed if there is not a single character left to match" - which is only true for the end of the string.

 - Concatenation: `P1 * P2`